PAXSTORE/paxstore-3rd-app-android-sdk/docs/AdvertisementDialog.md

             }
         });

+**Notice: If openLin=true, but no browser is installed  in the terminal, an error message will be shown.**

 | Parameter | Type                   | Description                    |
 | --------- | ---------------------- | ------------------------------ |
 | context   | Context                | Context                        |
 | openLink  | boolean                | true: open link by browser in the terminal when clicking link button. false: do nothing |
 | listener  | OnLinkClick            | return the linkUrl when clicking link button |

 | Result Code | Description                                                  |
 | ----------- | ------------------------------------------------------------ |